Cavity Wall Insulation Removal

 Unfortunately when the insulation is trapping moisture within the property, issues of mould growth, damp and condensation will quickly become noticeable, usually between October and March.

 This is a video of cavity wall insulation causing damp in a property in Crawley, West Sussex – however, damp is not the word.
 The insulation was acting more like a sponge.
 Trapping the water in between the cavity wall, leaking through to the inner wall and causing the damp problems.

-We can undertake the removal of Rockwool, White wool and bead insulation products from the cavity walls of domestic and commercial properties across the Sussex and Hampshire Area.
+We can undertake the removal of Rockwool insulation, white wool and bead insulation products from the cavity walls of domestic and commercial properties across the Sussex and Hampshire.